Skip to content

 • Provide great after-sale support.
 No one likes feeling sold to, then abandoned.
 Be of value to your customers and strive to provide the best customer service experience possible.
 Teach your team to do the same.

-2. Work Hard and Stay Focused
+2. Work Hard, Mindset and Focus

-• Following on from part 1 of this blog post, once you know what the biggest problems are that your idea customer types face, create products and services to help solve these problems.
+• Following on from part 1 of this blog post, once you know what the biggest problems are that your ideal customer types face, create products and services to help solve these problems.
 Then package them with a really great irresistible offer.

 • Ensure your products and services are as accessible and affordable to your customers as possible, without harming the finances of your business.
 As in, be as competitively priced as you can be, but don’t destroy your business in the process.
 Charge what you need to in order to keep growing.